withastro/astro/.changeset/weak-pans-sit.md

 "astro": patch
 ---

-Rollbacks the feature which allowed to dynamically generate slots with variable slot names
+Rollbacks the feature which allowed to dynamically generate slots with variable slot names due to unexpected regressions.